hres/cfg-task-service/README.md

 ---

-## Add Keycloak libraries to tomcat install
+## Add Keycloak libraries to tomcat container

 1. Download the OpenID Tomcat client adapters found at: http://www.keycloak.org/archive/downloads-3.3.0.html at the time of this writing the file was named